Nights in satan's service

-“I don’t want to be stuck with a dog.”
+“I don’t wanna be stuck with a dog.”

 I ask for a photo.

 Concert Day —Wednesday, August 3rd, 1977— finally arrives.
-We pile in my brown ’63 Pontiac Bonneville (with green tinted windows and lots of chrome,) the perfect car as it is really big — with wide couch seats, easily fitting eight but there are a dozen of us squeezed in for this epic event, the giant trunk filled with two-fours of beer.
+A dozen of us squeezed in my giant car to head to this epic event, the trunk filled with many two-fours of beer.
 I park near the Exhibition grounds and we stumble towards Buffalo Days with its massive Conklin midway rides, topped with the giant Ferris wheel and screams from The Zipper.
 The buzz outside the bright orange Agridome before the concert is electrifying.
 I’ve never felt this crazy crowd energy before.
 Every teen in the entire city, possibly the whole province, is here right now.
 We don’t exactly know what, but we all feel something important is going to happen tonight.
 Having KISS play in Regina means we are a world-class city now.

 Darryl had indeed shown me a photo of his cousin —quite cute, with long brown Farrah hair— and says he showed her a picture of me.

 Monica’s parents are driving into town today, dropping her off at Buffalo Days, and we’re to meet in front of the Agridome.
 Once Darryl and I and the others merge into the massive mob outside the concert, we realize that was probably not a good idea.
 I have her ticket and say I’ll look for her.